Sex and the City (film): Plot

-Charlotte York, who previously faced fertility challenges, learns that she is pregnant.
+Charlotte, who previously faced fertility challenges, learns that she is pregnant.
 Miranda confesses to Carrie that she made a discouraging remark about marriage to Big the night before the wedding.
 Carrie is angered and blames her for influencing Big's decision.
 Miranda later apologizes, and Carrie forgives her.
 Carrie encourages her to consider forgiving Steve, and the couple attends counseling and reconciles.

 Samantha is living in Los Angeles with Smith, whose acting career is thriving.
-She becomes increasingly dissatisfied in the relationship, especially as she finds herself attracted to her neighbor, Dante.
-Recognizing her unhappiness, she ends the relationship and returns to New York.
+She becomes increasingly dissatisfied with the dwindling sex in their relationship, especially as she finds herself attracted to her neighbour, Dante.
+Rather than cheat on Smith, who supported her through her battle with breast cancer, she turns to comfort eating.
+Eventually, recognizing her unhappiness, she breaks up with Smith and moves back to New York.

-Charlotte runs into Big at a restaurant, and the encounter causes her water to break.
+A heavily pregnant Charlotte runs into Big at a restaurant, and the encounter causes her water to break.
 Big takes her to the hospital and waits nearby in hopes of speaking with Carrie.
 Harry informs Carrie that Big had sent her numerous emails, which she discovers were stored by Louise.
 The messages include famous love letters and an original note apologizing and expressing his love.

 Carrie goes to the penthouse to retrieve a pair of shoes and finds Big there.
-They reconcile and get married at New York City Hall.
-Miranda, Charlotte, and Samantha arrive to celebrate, having been invited by Big.
-The four friends raise a toast to Samantha's 50th birthday and the years ahead.
+They reconcile and get married at New York City Hall in the simple original dress suit she had intended to wear before being gifted the Westwood gown.
+Miranda, Charlotte, and Samantha arrive to celebrate with them, having been invited by Big.
+The four friends later raise a toast to Samantha's 50th birthday and the years ahead.

 Production

 Development

-Following the conclusion of Sex and the City in 2004, discussions began about a potential film continuation.
+Following the successful conclusion of Sex and the City in 2004, discussions began about a potential film continuation.
 HBO confirmed that Michael Patrick King was developing a script and was slated to direct the project.
 However, later that year, Kim Cattrall declined to participate, citing delays in the script development and an uncertain production schedule, leading her to pursue other opportunities.
 As a result, early plans for a feature film were shelved.

 In mid-2007, development resumed after Cattrall agreed to return, reportedly under the condition of additional contractual terms, including prospects for a future HBO project.
 In May 2007, the project was temporarily halted again when HBO indicated it could no longer finance the film independently.
 The proposal was circulated within Time Warner subsidiaries and was ultimately taken up by New Line Cinema.